nicksellen/projects/baseNode_docConst.md

 # Constitution

 ## Preamble
-k2022 is a space governed as a commons.
+`NAME` is an open-entry common space governed as a commons.
 The governance model has three layers: the constitutional layer, the collective layer and the operational layer.

 The constitutional layer describes the core agreements upon which the other layers are built.
 It is documented in the Constitution (this document.)
-It defines the roles that people can adopt and the processes by which changes at the different layers can be made amongst other things.
+It defines the roles people can adopt and how changes can be made at the different layers.
 Changes at this layer take the most time and energy and should thus occur at the lowest rate.

 The collective layer describes agreements which are more specific and fluid than those at the constitutional layer.
-It is documented in the [Collective-choices.](url.here) It could include things such as policies, schedules or best-practices (e.g. a cleaning rota.)
+It is documented in the [Collective-choices.](url.here) It could include things such as policies, schedules, facts or best-practices.
 Changes at this layer take a medium amount of time and energy and should thus occur at a medium rate.

-The operational layer essentiually describes everything not described at the constitutional or collective layer.
+The operational layer describes everything else.
 It is not centrally documented.
-It could include things such as sub-group agreements, informal agreements or norms (e.g. arranging a workshop.)
+It could include things such as sub-group agreements, informal agreements or norms.
 Changes at this layer take the least time and energy and should thus occur at the fastest rate.

 ## Resources
 1. The buildings [Kantstraße 20 & 22, 04808 Wurzen](https://www.openstreetmap.org/?mlat=51.36705&mlon=12.74081#map=19/51.36705/12.74081), herein referred to as 'the space'.
 (The space is legally held by [Haus Kante Wurzen w.V.](https://yunity.atlassian.net/wiki/pages/viewpage.action?pageId=89144524) (wirtschaftlicher Verein) which is registered with Landesdirektion Sachsen.)